[Opinion] Tweaking the EU enlargement process - a view from Kosovo

 Already a member?

-After blocking the opening negotiations for Albania and Northern Macedonia, the EU has came up with this revised proposal, in order to convince more sceptical member states on inclusion of the Western Balkans.
+After blocking the opening negotiations for Albania and Northern Macedonia, the EU has come up with this revised proposal, in order to convince more sceptical member states on inclusion of the Western Balkans.

 Besides emphasising the already-known criteria and road map, the main focus is dedicated to sanctions for candidate countries in case they fail to undertake reforms and fulfilling them within a limited time-frame.